 in the event that complaints are received, at the locations of sensitive receptors as part of the complaint investigation procedure.

 ‘Sniff-tests’ will follow the procedure detailed within Appendix D as set out within the H4 Odour Guidance.
+The locations of odour monitoring points outside of the Site boundary are shown on the plan as presented in Appendix F. Monitoring points within the Site boundary are shown on Drawing 002.
+It is noted that the odour monitoring locations are the same as those proposed for visual dust monitoring on the Site.

 Control Measures during Routine Maintenance